tbrowder/PDF-Combiner/README.md

     A true value currently produces page numbers on each page (except any cover which is number one but not shown); format: 'Page N of M'.

-    A value of 'per-file' allows a custom page number define per input PDF file.
+    A value of 'per-file' allows a custom page number defined per input PDF file.
 For example:

         pd01.pdf      page01
         pdX.pdf       page02